 Do you know where your fish comes from when you purchase it from a supermarket or order it at a restaurant?
 We need to ask and take more responsibility for our oceans.
 As consumers we have the power to bring about a sea change.

-This film is released through Nu Metro cinemas on 22 October and not to be missed by anyone brave enough to face what’s going on and creative enough to change.
+This film is not to be missed by anyone brave enough to face what’s going on and creative enough to change.
 And don’t worry, they’re not asking us to give up seafood entirely, but simply to dine with a clear conscience.